 - Tools and techniques - the techniques that will be used to manage risk.

-- Risk Management Templates - the templates that should be used e.g. a risk log template.
+- Risk Management Templates - the templates that should be used e.g. a risk register template and a Risk Management Strategy

-The plan should form part of the project and programme governance procedures and should be used throughout the organisation as a guide for managing risk.
+The plan should form part of the project and programme governance procedures and should be used throughout the organization as a guide for managing risk.

 Risks will be identified throughout the project lifecycle.
 However, there are key points when risks should be identified: